What happens when you are hungry?

 When life is tough and we feel beaten, it is natural to want to blame people from your past.

-I was a cliché – I was the angry and confused teenager.
+I was a cliché–I was an angry and confused teenager.

 Being religious, and finding someone you love are wonderful things.
 But try to approach them from a place of abundance, and not neediness.